chrissiedeist/Asteroids/README.md

 Asteroids
 =========

-* Shoot asteroids from your spaceship before they hit you!
+* An asyncronous browser game.
+Shoot asteroids from your spaceship before they hit you!

 ## How to play